Written and edited by our team of expert legal content writers and reviewed and approved by Attorney Mark O’Mara

 An Orlando Domestic Violence Defense Lawyer is Available to Help

 If you have been arrested for domestic violence, regardless of the misdemeanor or felony charges against you, you must understand the gravity of your situation.
 You need to contact an Orlando domestic violence lawyer at once.
 The Orlando attorneys with the O’Mara Law Group have been defending clients since 1982, and are prepared to take on your case today.
-Call the O’Mara Law Group today 407-413-882 to schedule a free consultation.
+Call the O’Mara Law Group today 407-413-882 to schedule a consultation.